 Today the Association preserves the rich and colorful history of the cavalry through:

-- The U.S. Cavalry Memorial Research Library at Fort Riley, Kansas.
+- The U.S. Cavalry Memorial Research Library at Historic Fort Reno, Oklahoma.
 The literature, documents, photographs and artifacts in the library are available to the public to support historical research.

-- Support for the U.S. Cavalry Museum, also at Fort Riley, and loan of artifacts in support of other museums throughout the country.
+- Loan of artifacts in support of other museums throughout the country.

 - Publication of the Cavalry Journal history magazine and Crossed Sabers member newsletter.